fabiana2611/fabiana2611.github.io/_posts/2022/may22/2022-05-19-nestjs-cronjob.md

 $ npm install --save-dev @types/cron
 {% endhighlight %}

 <p style="text-align: justify;">It's necessary to declare it inside your module and add the annotation inside your task to define when it should be executed.
 The annotation can be done using a value or a enum.
-Alternativaly you can add parameters such as name and time zone.
+Alternatively you can add parameters such as name and time zone.
 Also it's possible attribute intervals of execution or timeouts.</p>

 {% highlight ruby %}
 # Declaring the module